⚠️ We are currently updating our 2021/22 tax guidance across the website

 When people shop in the UK, they pay VAT on most things they buy.
-But there is a ‘VAT Retail Export scheme’ that allows certain people to claim back the VAT they have been charged on most of the goods they take out of the EU.
-We explain what this scheme is and how it may apply to you.
+Prior to 31 December 2020, there was a ‘VAT Retail Export scheme’ that allowed certain people to claim back the VAT they had been charged on most of the goods they took out of the EU.

 What is VAT?